Phrases and Idioms 101-200 (call - crime)

 155. cock – cock a snook To express contempt at.

-156. cold – cold hard cash Paper money and coins as opposed to cheques or credit cards.
+156. cold – cold hard cash Paper money and coins as opposed to checks or credit cards.

 157. cold – in cold blood In a cruel and merciless way.